eth-cscs/sarus/doc/install/installation.rst

 dependencies are handled automatically.

 As explained in the :ref:`execution requirements
-<post-installation-permissions-execution>`, Sarus must be installed as a root-owned
+<post-installation-permissions-execution>`, Sarus must be installed as a
+root-owned SUID binary in a directory hierarchy which belongs to the root user at all levels.
-SUID binary.
-The straightforward way to achieve this is running the installation command with super-user privileges.
+The straightforward way to achieve this is to use a root-owned Spack and run the installation procedure with super-user privileges.
-Another option is to install as a regular user and ``chown`` to root after that.
+An alternative procedure for test/development installations with a non-root Spack is discussed in :ref:`this subsection<installation-spack-nonroot>`.

-The installation procedure with Spack is as follows:
+The installation procedure with Spack follows below.
+If you are not performing these actions as the root user, prefix each ``spack`` command with ``sudo``:

 .. code-block:: bash